absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 Since a CLI request is handled by Yargs under the hood, we want to skip its error handler, which is not behaving the best possible way for Node IoC.
 It overrides the Yargs exception handling by catching an error from within the handling process, so Yargs never notice it.
-We then properly handle it so the kernel can properly terminate the request.
+We then properly handle it, so the kernel can properly terminate the request.

-For the HTTP exception handling, we cannot rely on the global kernel error catching since the whole process is trapped by Express to prevent unexpected exit.
+For the HTTP exception handling, we cannot rely on the global kernel error catching since the whole process is trapped by Express to prevent unexpected exits.
 The same thing happens here: the application's exception handler is called when an HTTP request error occurs, so the HTTP handler properly terminates the request.